The Computing Science and Engineering department offers two master programs

 They differ mainly by the admission requirements.

-- The master in computer science engineering is open to students with a Baccalaureate degree in engineering and a specialization in computer science, or with a comparable basic curriculum in engineering and computer sciences.
+- The master in computer science engineering is open to students with an Undergraduate degree in engineering and a specialization in computer science, or with a comparable basic curriculum in engineering and computer sciences; see the bachelor in engineering program at UCL to get a good idea of what it contains.

-- The master in computer science is open to students with a Baccalaureate degree in computer science, or with a comparable basic curriculum in computer science.
+- The master in computer science is open to students with an Undergraduate degree in computer science, or with a comparable basic curriculum in computer science; see the bachelor in computer science program at UCL to get a good idea of what it contains.

 With the UCL masters, you will acquire the theoretical foundations and develop the practical skills to imagine, design, implement and deploy the software applications that will shape our future.